 Write a factual, reported story in which you simply make things up.

 There have been a few cases of reporters who did this over the years.
 One of the most notorious is Janet Cooke, who won a Pulitzer for a story she made up about a grade-school-age heroin addict.
 Another is Jayson Blair, the former New York Times reporter who, it was discovered, fabricated many of his stories.

 These people’s writing careers are over.
 They ruined their careers with their lies.
 Blair appears to be a life coach now.

 So that’s it.
 Now you know what you have to do to keep the doors of success open for you.
 Just be honest, and don’t make stuff up.
 Keep writing, learning, and trying your best.

 Know that every successful writer has felt your fears.
 We just kept going.

 What mistakes have you made as a freelance writer?
-Share how you overcame in the comments.
+Let’s discuss on Facebook.